ShuzhiLiu/RSNABreast2ndPlace/solution_summary.md

 * Lion optimizer
 * BIRADS, density pseudo label
 * Train models by machine id
 * SWA?
-(No reduction in the local score also no improvement)
+(Neither a reduction in the local score nor any improvement)
 * DualView?
 (Minor reduction in the Public LB score)

 ## Solution code